240-hour Visa-free Transit in Shanghai, Zhejiang, and Jiangsu

 Things to Know before Designing Your Visa-free Travel Plan

-No. 1: Transit Route: Country A → B: Shanghai, Jiangsu, Zhejiang → Country C
+No. 1: Transit Route: Country A → 24 Provinces of China → Country B

-The travel from A to B and from B to C should be non-stop, without a stopover anywhere in Mainland China.
-Visitors applying for the 144-hour visa-free transit need to hold a ticket to a third country or region.
+Visitors applying for the 240-hour visa-free transit need to hold a ticket to a third country or region.
+Notably, passengers can have multiple stopovers in all the 24 provinces no exceeding 240 hours in total.
 In this context, Hong Kong, Macau and Taiwan are considered as third regions, which is a great help for planning a transiting route.
 For example, if a visitor coming from the UK wants to use the visa-free transit but actually have no plan to another country after visiting Shanghai, he or she can leave for Hong Kong, and then go back home.

 No. 2: The actual allowed stay length is calculated from 00:00 after the date of your entry, therefore you can maximize your stay by taking an early flight on the date of entry and a late flight on the date of exit.